bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Baxter/">Agnes Sime Baxter</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Tweedie_D_J/">David J Tweedie</a>
+: Graduated with an Ordinary degree from Edinburgh University and then taught at George Heriot's Hospital School in Edinburgh.
+He became headmaster of the school at Kilconquhar in Fife.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Horsburgh/">Ellice Martin Horsburgh</a>
 : Ellice Horsburgh graduated from Edinburgh and became a lecturer in Technical Mathematics at the University.